iKnock/accountmanager/README.md

 ## Description

-Accountmanager api is an wrapper which perform three main operations based on the Fabrick API on the cash account of user.
+Accountmanager api is an API which perform three main operations based on the Fabrick API on a user account.
 The Operations are Get Balance of an account, List of transactions and Transfer.

 #### Technologies